-PlayClub is a weekly virtual gathering to talk about a contemporary play with an intimate group and a rotating slate of special hosts.
-Like a book club, participants will read a designated play each week and then come together via Zoom for a one hour discussion.
-Each week will feature a different host who will lend their own perspective in leading the conversation.
-We’ll draw from a treasure trove of contemporary playwriting as a way to continue our mission of introducing our audiences, in a meaningful way, to a worldwide variety of stellar new plays.
-We’ll announce a new conversation each week.
-Spots will be limited to the first ten people to sign up via our website so keep an eye out for the announcements.
+PlayClub is a virtual gathering to talk about a contemporary play with an intimate group, and a rotating slate of special hosts.
+Like a book club, participants read a designated play and then come together via Zoom for a one hour discussion.
+Each host lends their own perspective in leading the conversation.
+We draw from a treasure trove of contemporary playwriting as a way to continue our mission of introducing our audiences, in a meaningful way, to a worldwide variety of plays.
+Spots are limited to the first 20 people to sign up via our website, so keep an eye out for the announcements.
 While stages are dark, we can enjoy theatre on the page!

 Admission is free but space is limited.

 Time’s Journey Through A Room by Toshiki Okada

 Translated by Aya Ogawa

 Facilitated by Kate Loewald, featuring special guest Aya Ogawa (translator; playwright; director)

 On the eve of the tenth anniversary of 3/11, join Kate Loewald and Aya Ogawa in revisiting Time’s Journey Through A Room.
 Having made its US premiere at PlayCo in the spring of 2018, Time’s Journey is set one year after the 2011 earthquake and tsunami in Japan.
 This multi-layered play observes how hope can spring up alongside sadness and fear, and change can be realized if we are awake to the present moment.